View Public Posts

 Defining “Enduring Strategic Defeat”: Ethical Dilemmas or Security Dilemmas?

 Introductory Note: Jesse Driscoll is an associate professor of political science at the University of California San Diego (UCSD).
 He is an area specialist in Central Asia, the Causcasus, and the Russian-speaking world.
 In 2022, he took a year's leave from UCSD to serve in the Plans division of the Joint Staff (J5, Europe/NATO/Russia Division).
-The following narrative includes his
+The following narrative includes

 Issue Areas: Military Issues, Traditional Peace and SecurityType of Engagement: Embedded work in policy organizations